Ivo-Balbaert/The_Way_to_Jai/1_What_is_Jai/1B_What_is_Jai - in depth.md

 In the 2014-2018 period, Jonathan Blow frequently did educational video overviews of Jai's development ((a series of talks/demos about the language here: [Jonathan Blow - YouTube](https://www.youtube.com/user/jblow888/videos)), and got feedback from people through Q & A sessions and mail.
 In the closed-beta period, Blow switched to videos of working on the compiler and the game and got user feedback mostly through mail.

-Jai's robustness and usability is extensively tested through the Sokoban game which is being developed in Jai (some 250 K LOC), but also through the many projects undertaken by the beta users.
+Jai's robustness and usability is extensively tested through the Sokoban game which is being developed in Jai (some 250 K LOC Lines Of Code), but also through the many projects undertaken by the beta users.

 The business-model is based on the commercial release of games written in Jai by the Thekla company, starting with the Sokoban game.